Lesson 3: Filtering and Cleaning Data

 - We will filter by state.
 This means the data for female state legislators who are from your home state are the only data that will be shown.

-- Select "Bar Chart" and "Percentage of Females in Legislators" from the dropdowns.
+- Select "Bar Chart" and "Percentage of Females in Legislator" from the dropdowns.

 When filtering, the most challenging part is deciding what value you will filter by.
 Think to yourself: what's the limiting factor?
-What do I want to make sure all cats, dogs, etc. have to be included in this subset?
+What do I want to make sure all these percentages have in common to be included in this subset?

 It's time for you to play around in the tool yourself!